emedware/flat-diamond/README.md

 class DuckCourier extends SecludedPlane {
 	wingSpan: number = 80
 	get isDeviceSafe(): boolean {
-		return SecludedPlane.privatePart(this).wingSpan > 2 * this.wingSpan
+		return SecludedPlane.secluded(this).wingSpan > 2 * this.wingSpan
 	}
 }
 ```

+## Seclusion and construction

+The `Secluded<Plane>` will indeed be the object the `Plane` constructor built!
+If it was used in the references, it's perfect!

 ## Limitations

-Again, the object exposed in the constructor won't be the same as the one faces from inside the secluded object' methods/accessors

 For now, only the fields can be secluded, not the methods